 The servant-leader is servant first, it begins with a natural feeling that one wants to serve, to serve first, as opposed to, wanting power, influence, fame, or wealth.”

 – Robert K. Greenleaf

-Between high rents, costly home repairs resulting from mine blasting, rising insurance rates, and low wages that don’t keep up with rising costs, I recognize the challenges facing the hard working people of our community and Florida.
-We can do better.
+Between high rents, costly home repairs resulting from mine blasting, rising insurance rates, and low wages that don’t keep up with rising costs, I recognize the challenges facing our community and South Florida.

 We need to put our hard-earned tax-payer dollars to work for us and stop using them to benefit special interests that don’t serve our community.

 I will fight to ensure that we have fair, living wages that allow us to better plan for our future and provide for our families.
 I will pursue policies that foster investment in and protection of small businesses so entrepreneurial individuals can participate and give back to our local and state economy.
 And I will ensure that our tax-payer dollars are wisely spent in priority areas instead of in ways that benefit only the well-connected.